Breeding behaviour of birds: Nest

-Most birds build nests, though penguins warm eggs on their feet under skin folds.
-Passerines abandon nests after breeding, while Eurasian magpie nests may be reused by long-eared owls, and hooded crow nests by common kestrels.
-Rapacious birds and those with large nests, like storks, reinforce nests annually, with older, grayer layers at the bottom and fresher, browner layers on top.
-Building a nest with thousands of moss, grass, and hair pieces takes days.
+Most birds build nests, though emperor penguins and king penguins warm eggs on their feet and beneath their brood patch, and gannets incubate their eggs between their webbed feet.
+Passerines usually abandon nests after breeding, while Eurasian magpie and hooded crow nests may be reused by long-eared owls and common kestrels.
+Bird of prey and those with large nests, like storks, reinforce nests annually, with older, greyer layers at the bottom and fresher, browner layers on top.
+Building a nest with thousands of pieces of moss, grass, and hair takes several days.

 Nests are often lined with soft materials like feathers, hair, or fine roots.
-Urban birds, including storks, may incorporate debris, posing risks like water accumulation in plastic-lined nests, drowning chicks, or entanglement in strings causing strangulation or necrosis.
+Urban birds, including storks, may incorporate debris, posing risks like water accumulation in plastic-lined nests, drowning chicks, or entanglement in string causing strangulation or necrosis.

 Nests are typically placed in inaccessible locations.
-Red-throated loons build floating nests, safe from predators.
-Grebes cover eggs with seaweed when leaving.
-Burrowing is rare, seen in species like common shelducks.
+Grebes build floating nests, relatively safe from predators; they cover eggs with weed when leaving.
+Burrowing is rare, but is seen in species like common shelducks, puffins, and many petrels.
 Passerines nest in trees, grass, or shrubs, while raptors nest in trees, except for the hen harrier, which nests in tall ground vegetation.
 Western house martins initially build nests with a small entrance, widened after completion.

 Nest-building duties vary by species.
 Females often lead, with males assisting in some cases.
 Male masked weavers build grass nests alone on branch tips.
 Female Eurasian chaffinches build with male supervision.
 Female pheasants handle all nesting tasks unaided.

 Growing chicks can stretch nests.
 Long-tailed tit nests become cramped, deforming the female's rectrices.
 Woodpecker chicks in cavities stack vertically to conserve space and heat, as seen in Eurasian wrynecks.

-Contrary to myth, human handling of nests or eggs does not lead to abandonment, as most birds, except raptors, lack a sense of smell.
+Contrary to myth, human handling of nests or eggs does not lead to abandonment, as most birds, except some raptors and petrels, lack a significant sense of smell.
 Temporarily removing Montagu's harrier chicks from nests in crops during harvesting aids conservation.
 However, approaching nests can disturb birds, potentially causing permanent abandonment, especially early in breeding.
-Legal protections often restrict nest access, and observers should approach noisily to allow birds to leave calmly.
+Legal protection often restricts nest access, and observers should approach noisily to allow birds to leave calmly.

 Nest types

-Nests are classified into three main types: hidden, semi-open, and open, with subtypes.
+Nests are classified into three main types; hidden, semi-open, and open, with subtypes.
 Hidden nests are further divided into above-ground and underground, each split into lined and unlined: